OscarJohnson6/IndieProject/Mockups/UserStories.md

 ### Delete Account Information*
 As a user I would like to be able to delete past information, so I can remove any mis-inputs or mistakes.

+### Optional Account Creation Information
+As a user I would like to have some of the initial account inputs be optional, so I don't have to put in my weight right away when creating an account.

 ---
 ## Features Possibly For Version 2
 ### Exercise History